spacebeam/research/web/torchup.org/content/pages/compete.md

     Type (DLL, EXE, Linux or Java):
     BWAPI Version:
 ```

+### Registration
+Registration Deadline is 15 January 2020.

+### Submission
+Submission Deadline is 25 January 2020.

 ### Bot Submission Guidelines

 When submitting your bot, *please* follow these guidelines for submitting your bot's final version.
 To submit the final version of your bot, email [jchassoul@gmail.com](mailto:jchassoul@gmail.com) a link or attach a single zip file containing: